-The Commission has completed seven full years of operations under its operations contract with its operator dated as of July 1, 2007, which provides for the turnkey operations of the Landfill by the Commission's existing operator, Santek Environmental, Inc. (Santek), commencing on October 1, 2007.
+The Commission has completed eight full years of operations under its operations contract with its operator dated as of July 1, 2007, which provides for the turnkey operations of the Landfill by the Commission's existing operator, Santek Environmental, Inc. (Santek), commencing on October 1, 2007.
 The prior operations agreement dated April 5, 1994 was amended on June 19, 2007 to provide for the termination of that contract effective September 30, 2007.
-The current operations agreement provides for a twenty-year term ending on September 30, 2027 and also grants the Commission the right, at its option, to extend the operations contract for two additional one-year extensions.
+The current operations agreement provides for a twenty-year term ending on September 30, 2027.
 Under the previous contract, the Commission received all tipping fee revenue and contracted with Santek to operate the Landfill.
 In accordance with the current agreement, Santek receives all revenue for tipping fees, pays operating costs of the Landfill, and pays a host fee and closure/postclosure fees to the Commission.